Network Science PhD Program

 A minimum of a baccalaureate from an accredited institution is required.
 Proficiency in the English language is essential.
 Students selected must meet minimum requirements for admission to the University (overall undergraduate GPA of 3.0, and a combined GRE Verbal + Quantitative score of 297).
 Note GRE is optional for applications this year.
 However, a GPA of 3.5 and a combined GRE V/Q score of 311 are considered competitive.

 International students must submit TOEFL, IELTS, or Duolingo scores unless they have earned a degree at an institution where English is the medium of instruction.
 Students must receive a minimum score of 100 on the Internet-based TOEFL.
-The TOEFL and GRE scores should be sent to the College of Science.
-The institution code for College of Science is 3682.
+The TOEFL and GRE scores should be sent to the College of Social Sciences and Humanities (CSSH).
+The institution code for the College of Social Sciences and Humanities (CSSH) is 3682.

 • Application and application fee*